 Maine Heroes are NOT Forgotten.
 I’ve been thinking a lot about the service members from Maine who died in the line of duty and in the service and defense of this country since September 11, 2001.
 My name is Major David J. Cote.
 I’m a Marine Corps officer, an Iraq war veteran and a proud native Mainer.
 Over Memorial Day 2013, I officially created The Summit Project.
 I launched this site and visited Maine to publicly share a vision for a unique project to honor and sustain the memories of our state’s newest war casualties and the faithful spirit of all Mainers — of whom 1 in 7 are veterans, among the highest concentrations in the nation.

-The Summit Project, a nationally recognized, Maine based, 501(c)3 service organization, is a living memorial that pays tribute to the fallen service members from Maine who have died in the line of duty since September 11, 2001.
-We have changed the way we honor our post 9/11 fallen heroes from Maine.
-The mission of The Summit Project is to honor our state’s newest war casualties and the faithful spirit of all Mainers.
+Today The Summit Project is an ever growing statewide family of thousands of dedicated and patriotic individuals who all have personally invested in this mission.
+We are all ambassadors of The Summit Project, a nationally recognized, Maine based, 501(c)3 service organization, and a living memorial that pays tribute to the fallen service members from Maine who have died in the line of duty since September 11, 2001.
+We have fundamentally changed the way we honor OUR post 9/11 fallen heroes from Maine.
+We are guided by our mission statement: The mission of The Summit Project is to honor our state’s newest war casualties and the faithful spirit of all Mainers.

 The Summit Project inspires service, strengthens communities and changes lives.
-It has reinforced the values that all Mainers hold dear – we look after one another, we remember one another, we take care of one another, we are faithful to one another and we lift each other to higher places – both literally and figuratively.
+It reinforces the values that all Mainers hold dear – we look after one another, we remember one another, we make sacrifices for one another, we are faithful to each other and we lift each other to higher places, both literally and figuratively.